CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Background and System Model

+The \cmd{GetAssertion}, \cmd{CredMgmt}, and \cmd{ClientPin} APIs have API subcommands.
+For example, \cmd{CredMgmt(GetCredsData)} returns the number of stored discoverable credentials and \cmd{CredMgmt (DelCreds)} deletes all discoverable credentials.
+Some API subcommands, compared to their original API, have more relaxed requirements.
+For instance, \cmd{ClientPin(KeyAgreement)} does not require \emph{UV}.

 CTAP offers other optional security and privacy mechanisms.
 The authorization requirements for \cmd{GetAssertion} depend on the client and relying party configuration.
 A client can specify the option \emph{up=false} to skip \emph{UP}.
 At registration time, a relying party can enforce access control by specifying a credential protection policy via the optional \emph{CredProtect} extension.
-However, the default policy skips \emph{UV}, weakening privacy protection.
-Authenticators may also feature additional security mechanisms unrelated to CTAP, such as the FIDO authenticator certification level~\cite{fidoall-auth-cert} and the FIPS~\cite{fips} certification.
+However, the default policy skips \emph{UV}, resulting in weak privacy protection.

-The \cmd{GetAssertion}, \cmd{CredMgmt}, and \cmd{ClientPin} APIs offer multiple functionalities through API subcommands.
-For example, \cmd{CredMgmt(GetCredsData)} returns the amount of stored discoverable credentials and \cmd{CredMgmt (DelCreds)} deletes all discoverable credentials.
-Compared to their original API, some API subcommands have more relaxed requirements.
-For example, \cmd{ClientPin(KeyAgreement)} requests the authenticator's public key without requiring \emph{UV}.